anhvir/c102/README.md

 Google to make sure you understand.
   * Follow the instructions in LMS and do your lab work.

-Below is some additional information for the lab's execises:
+Below is some additional information for the lab's exercises:
-  * `Exercise 4.5`: You'd better to start from scratch to make sure that you can write the openning and closing part of a C program without looking at any document.
+  * `Exercise 4.5`: You'd better to start from scratch to make sure that you can write the opening and closing part of a C program without looking at any document.
 If you are certain that you can do that, you can get the frame of a program from [here](./frame.c) to save just a bit of your time.
 Suppose that your program is done and running,